 Figure 1: The typical SMA development process involves many discrete steps.
 This work provides an easy constitutive model calibration tool, the Rendering of Experimental Analysis and Calibration Tool, to enable SMA component design.

-The design process involves many disciplines, which can be a daunting endeavor for small teams or new adopters of SMA technology.
-Each stage of the development process detailed above requires significant time and effort, but the greater SMA community has developed tools to speed certain development stages.
+Such design processes involve many disciplines and can be a daunting endeavor for small teams or new adopters of SMA technology.
+Characterization hardware is complex; due to the various external state variables that govern shape memory material behavior, extracting a stress-strain-temperature history often requires synchronization of multiple metrologies (i.e., thermocouples, load cells, and strain gauges).
+Development requires significant time and effort, but the greater SMA community has developed tools to expedite certain stages.